bestpeff/peffbot-showcase/README.md

 - Viewers link their profiles once with !setepic, !setorigin, or !setsteam
 - Then just use !stats to pull up their current rank/stats

-**PC Specs System**
-- Set your build once, viewers can check it with !pc
-- Viewers can save their own specs too
-- Real-time CPU/GPU temps for mods (!pctemps)

 **Social Links**
 - Support for 20+ platforms (Instagram, Twitter, TikTok, Discord, YouTube, etc)
 - Mods can update links without broadcaster intervention